Let Go My LEGO®

 May 8- November 3, 2013

 The Washington County Museum provides a stunning and unique glimpse through the lens of William L. Finley, a nationally known naturalist and wildlife conservationist.
 Forty of Finley’s black-and-white bird photographs will be on display to celebrate his tireless advocacy for wildlife preservation.
 The original glass plates and lantern slides created by Finley between 1902 and 1920 were donated to the museum in 1980 by Dr. Amo DeBernardis, founding president of Portland Community College.
-For more information about this traveling exhibit click here.
+For more information about this traveling exhibit click and to view this exhibit’s companion page click here.

 Take Me Out to the Ball Game